openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/BasicServicesKit/cj-apis-request-agent.md

 public let index: UInt32
 ```

-**Description:** Index of the currently processed file in the task.
+**Description:** Index of the current file being processed in the task.

 **Type:** UInt32